Understanding Texas Comparative Negligence Laws

 • You receive only $70,000 of the original $100,000 in compensation

-If you are found to be more than 50% responsible for the injuries sustained in your accident, you are not entitled to receive any compensation in the state of Texas.
+If you are found to be more than 51% responsible for the injuries sustained in your accident, you are not entitled to receive any compensation under Texas negligence laws.
 At Thompson Law, we know how confusing comparative negligence laws can be.
 Fortunately, our skilled attorneys have years of experience with personal injury accidents that involve shared fault.

 Examples of Comparative Negligence

 In each of the instances below, there is shared fault.
-Texas Comparative Negligence Laws exist to help determine liability, but shared liability is tricky, and it’s ultimately up to the courts to decide percentages of fault.
+Texas negligence laws exist to help determine liability, but shared liability is tricky, and it’s ultimately up to the courts to decide percentages of fault.

 • Driver A turns without signaling.
 Driver B, following too closely behind vehicle A, causes a collision.